saptarshiguha/mozaws/mozaws/README.md

     cl <- aws.clus.create(workers=5, wait=TRUE,spark=TRUE,customscript=c(sparkmoz = "s3://telemetry-spark-emr/telemetry.sh"))

-Note, *Spark and Hadoop MapReduce* will not work together.
+Note, Spark and Hadoop MapReduce *will not work together*.
 If you choose Spark, then you must use Spark for all your distributed computations.
 Coming soon, we will have Spark-R packages.
 With this package you can compute with Telemetry data using Spark and R as opposed to Spark and Python.
 Good times are